 Speaking and Listening

 Good communication skills are vital in life, so we aim to give all children the ability to communicate confidently.
 Children are encouraged to express ideas and feelings and describe and report accurately.
 They are encouraged to ask open questions to extend their learning.
 Pupils take part in a variety of listening games, drama, presentation and discussion across all areas of the curriculum.
 Story telling skills are promoted by the development of oral storytelling through traditional and popular tales.
-We promote listening and debate skills through our School Council.
+We promote listening and debate skills through our School Council and Philosophy for Children (P4C).

 We place a great emphasis on reading and the school aims to make reading meaningful by introducing children to a communication friendly environment – using notices, messages, posters and explanations around the school.
 Classrooms have imaginative and inviting reading areas, offering a variety of books and magazines.
-Our library has recently been re-modelled to improve the facilities available to the pupils.
+Our library is stocked with a wide range of books to encourage pupils to read.

 Pupils become successful readers by learning to use a range of strategies to decipher words and understand the meaning of fiction and non fiction text.
 Above all we want children to enjoy reading and develop a love of books.
 Although we have a structured core scheme – “The Oxford Reading Tree” - we ensure that a wide variety of texts, from numerous genres are read.
 Teachers also find opportunities to read across all areas of the curriculum.